U.S. author, Spaniard gored in Spain's San Fermin bull run

 The Spaniard, a 35-year-old man from Valencia, was gored in the chest and taken to hospital in a semi-conscious state, officials said.
 The two men are in a serious condition, the regional government said.

-A further three, all Spanish, were taken to hospital with lesser injuries from the chaotic stampede through the narrow streets of Pamplona's old town, authorities said.
+A further three men, all Spanish, were taken to hospital with lesser injuries from the chaotic stampede through the narrow streets of Pamplona's old town, authorities said.
 All the injured were men.
 Few women take part in the run.
 Authorities did not give the names of the injured men.

 Wednesday's run was the third in the week-long San Fermin festival, depicted in Ernest Hemingway's 1926 novel "The Sun Also Rises".